New hopyards should carefully select the source of their initial planting stock.

-It is far more common to find during a full professional consult and review that it is a case of improper cultural practices.
+It is far more common to find during a full professional consult of growers' under-performing hopyards that it is actually case of improper cultural practices.
 Lack of water and fertilizer at critical times, incorrect soil pH, soil compaction, and poor disease and weed controls are evident as the main contributing factors to poor hop vigor and yields.
-Hop growers should re-examine every aspect of their cultural programs before dismissing the obvious in favor of the virus explanation.
+Often there is no adequate control of insects and weeds that are known vectors.
+Hop growers should re-examine every aspect of their cultural programs before accepting the presence of virus as the sole explanation to their problems.

-GLH continually monitors hop vigor levels in all our produced hop transplants and replaces propagation stock with cleaner plants as often as they become available.
+GLH continually monitors hop vigor levels in all our produced hop transplants in our own trial yards.
+We replace propagation stock with cleaner plants in a regular rotation.
 The USDA is aware that the increased interest in growing more hop varieties for craft brewers has put more pressure on them to ramp up the budgets and programs that produce more treated mother hops that hop propagators use to create hopyard transplants.
-Commercial hop growers should check with their plant suppliers to see if they are sourcing the cleanest mother stock available for creating the hop cultivars they want to plant.

 Detection and Elimination of Viruses in USDA Hop (Humulus lupulus) Germplasm Collection